agilecrm/500apps-public-gtm-siterecording/README.md

 3. Add the template to your tag by clicking on "Add to Workspace".

-4. Copy the key from the application and place it in the "Siterecording Key" field in your tag after the template is added.
+4. Copy the key from the application and place it in the "Site Recording Key" field in your tag after the template is added.

 5. Add a trigger by clicking on "Triggering" below the Tag and choose "All Pages".